 Old habits die hard.
 Start using new HTML5 semantic tags today.

-Our hiring guide will help you find developers who strive to follow high-quality approaches and have strong knowledge of HTML5 specifications.
+Our hiring guide will help you find HTML5 programmers who strive to follow high-quality approaches to improve user experience and have strong knowledge of HTML5 specifications.
 There’s no magic or foolproof technique, but there are certainly questions you can pose that will help determine the depth and sophistication of a candidate’s knowledge of the language.
 A brief sampling of such questions are provided below.

 Questions and Answers